dacog/Windows-7-10-HOME-Data-Science-setup/README.md

 **This setup in opinionated.**

-I wanted to set up Torus on Windows 7 and Windows 10 Home and realized it was not as simple as I thought.
+I wanted to set up Torus on Windows 7 and Windows 10 Home and realized it was not as simple as I thought (at least compared to Linux and Mac).

 After reading and testing I got some batch scripts to somehow automate the process.